Thomas-Johansen/SpaceY/README.md

 Entering the brand-new testing facility, it is your job to guide Elon trough the various test chambers, switching gravity to navigate, solve puzzles and defeat enemies.

 Or play the multiplayer mode, where you and a friend square off against each other in an arena style gamemode, trying to outsmart and end eachother.

-(To be implemented)
+Current controls: Use WAD to move Player 1 and the arrow keys to change gravity for the player.

-Current controls: Use WAD to move Player 1 and the arrow keys to move player 2.
+Temporary: Use IJKL to change the world gravity

-Use G to switch gravity, circulating between Down, Up, Left, Right
+For multiplayer: The arrow keys move Player 2